Picture Gallery> Derbyshire Pictures Index> This page

 Buxton

 Picture Gallery : The Crescent, Buxton, 1840.
 Lithograph, with accompanying text, from William Adam's "The Gem of the Peak".
+This is just one of four pages about Buxton.

 Castleton

-"Castleton ... is situated at the bottom of the steep eminence at whose feet the Peak Cavern discloses itself, and whose summit is occupied by and ancient castle that gives name to the place[2].".
+"Castleton ... is situated at the bottom of the steep eminence at whose feet the Peak Cavern discloses itself, and whose summit is occupied by an ancient castle that gives name to the place[2].".
 Both the cavern and the Castle can be seen on the post card.

 Also see: